 From the Business Mappings home page you can see a list of all the Business Dimension you have set up and there are a variety of actions you can take.
 You can set up a maximum of 10 Business Dimensions.

 Most of your interactions on this page will be with managing Business Metric statements for your Business Dimensions.
 That is adding, editing or deleting statements that form the backbone of any mapping.
 We will cover the key elements of any statement in the following sections.

 Options for the Name

-As mentioned earlier the name you supply when crafting any statement will become the value for the Business Dimension if the match component returns true.
+As mentioned earlier the name you supply when crafting any statement will become the value for the Business Dimension if the matched component returns true.
 You have two options for the name itself.
 You could just enter a static string as shown above.
 You can also create a "Dynamic Dimension Name" by selecting the pencil icon next to the name.
-Then you'll receive a list of dimensions to chose from which includes tags and many other familiar items.
+Then, you'll receive a list of dimensions to choose from which includes tags and many other familiar items.
 The point of this capability is that on a match the Business Dimension can take the value of any attribute of the cost item itself.
 A good example of how to use this dynamic aspect would be something like "If Tag A exists, then the Business Dimension should assume Tag A's value".
 The next statement would then likely involve what to do given Tag A doesn't exist.

-Within an individual statement you can group expressions together using 'OR' operators and combine with 'AND' operators to get the exact logical outcome to match your business rules.
+Within an individual statement, you can group expressions together using 'OR' operators and combine with 'AND' operators to get the exact logical outcome to match your business rules.
 Below is a very basic example: